cyberark/ark-sdk-golang/docs/examples/sdk_examples.md

 ---

 # SDK Examples
-Using the SDK is similar to using the CLI
+Using the SDK is similar to using the CLI.

-## Short lived password example
+## Short-lived password example

+In this example we authenticate to our ISP tenant and create a short-lived password:

 ```go
 package main